-Responsible injection molders providing services to medical manufacturers are obligated to adhere to stringent protocols, including the capability to operate in clean rooms that are ISO 13485:2016-certified and 21 CFR 820-compliant—the prevailing standards for ongoing quality), MedAccred accreditation assures medical OEMs of an unparalleled benchmark of production and quality standards.
+Responsible injection molders providing services to medical manufacturers are obligated to adhere to stringent protocols.
+Beyond operating in clean rooms that are ISO 13485:2016-certified and 21 CFR 820-compliant (the prevailing standards for ongoing quality), MedAccred accreditation assures medical OEMs of an unparalleled benchmark of production and quality standards.

 Clean Room Classifications

-In addition to ISO and CFR standards, the clean room environments in which the injection molding process takes place are classified, typically into ISO 7 or ISO 8.
-Certification for the former verifies that the clean room contains 10,000 pollution particles per cubic meter, and the latter means the clean room is certified to 100,000 pollution particles per cubic foot.
+In addition to ISO and CFR standards, clean room injection molding environments are classified, typically into ISO 7 or ISO 8.
+Certification for the former verifies that the clean room contains 10,000 pollution particles per cubic foot, and the latter means the clean room is certified to 100,000 pollution particles per cubic foot.
 The type of clean room used for manufacturing is dictated by specific product and/or customer requirements.

 Clean Room Considerations

-Maintaining and regulating clean room protocol and, by extension, clean room certification for medical injection molding is comprehensive.
-Injection molders must pay strict attention to a number of variables in order to remain in compliance, including:
+Maintaining and regulating clean room protocol and, by extension, clean room certification and accreditation for medical injection molding is comprehensive.
+Clean room injection molders must pay strict attention to a number of variables in order to remain in compliance, including:

-- Quality control systems like HEPA filters and machine hoods that monitor, manage and remove particulates and dust that could otherwise cause the requisite number of pollution particles to fall out of specification for ISO 7 and ISO 8 clean room standards.
+- Quality control systems, such as HEPA filters and machine hoods, that monitor, manage, and remove particulates and dust that could otherwise cause the requisite number of pollution particles to fall out of specification for ISO 7 and ISO 8 clean room standards.

 - Procedure documentation that physically traces the process lifecycle, mold pull cycles, and equipment/product testing so verification of controlled conditions are readily available in the event of repeated cycles, routine check, customer request, or procedural deviation.

 - Work environment controls that test air quality for purity and routine, comprehensive equipment checks to find and address contaminants that result from production — like particulates from ejected parts, peeled or shaved undercuts, and microscopic plastic parts.
 Further, machine maintenance can introduce contaminants if not done properly.
 Over-greasing components, for example, can be particularly detrimental.

 - Risk management through implementing specific analysis modules like fault tree analysis (FTA), failure mode and effect analysis (FEMA), and hazard analysis and critical control point (HACCP).
 Knowing and evaluating the microbial risks helps injection molders identify acceptable limits and develop consistent contamination control assessment during manufacturing.